Vision-Intelligence-Enabled Beam Tracking for Cross-Interface Optical Wireless Communication between Underwater and Low-Altitude Platforms: System Model

 \subsubsection{Path of the Optical Signal}

 In this paper, we mainly consider direct propagation between the transceiver, where the scattering paths are neglected due to sever signal attenuation\cite{Research_on_Underwater}.
 For brevity, the direct path can be expressed by the line segments between $\mathrm{T}$, $\mathrm{S}$, and $\mathrm{R}$, illustrated in Fig. \ref{Channel_model}.
-The direct path follows the theory of the minimum optical path length (OPL) that the optical beam should propagate along the path with the minimum OPL, which is formulated as $\mathrm{OPL} = n_1d_w + n_2d_a$\cite{Enabling_Reliable}. where $n_1$ and $n_2$ represent the refraction indices of water and air, respectively. $d_w=\| \overrightarrow{\mathrm{T}\mathrm{S}} \|$ represents the propagation distance in water, and $d_a=\| \overrightarrow{\mathrm{S} \mathrm{R}} \|$ denotes the propagation distance in air.
-Obviously, when both transmission position $\mathrm{T}$ and receiving position $\mathrm{R}$ are confirmed, the refraction point of the direct path can be obtained by minimizing the OPL under the constraint of surface shape function. that the refraction point located on the interface.
-The optimization problem can be formulated as follows\cite{Enabling_Reliable},
+The direct path follows the theory of the minimum optical path length (OPL) that the optical beam should propagate along the path with the shortest equivalent length, which is formulated as $\mathrm{OPL} = n_1d_w + n_2d_a$\cite{Enabling_Reliable}, where $n_1$ and $n_2$ represent the refraction indices of water and air, $d_w=\| \overrightarrow{\mathrm{T}\mathrm{S}} \|$ represents the propagation distance in water, and $d_a=\| \overrightarrow{\mathrm{S} \mathrm{R}} \|$ denotes the propagation distance in air.
+Obviously, when both transmission position $\mathrm{T}$ and receiving position $\mathrm{R}$ are fixed, the refraction point of the direct path can be obtained by minimizing the OPL under the constraint of surface shape function.
+The optimization problem can be formulated as follows\cite{Enabling_Reliable}